pytorch/pytorch.github.io/_posts/2022-6-26-pytorch-1-12-torcharrow-functional-api-for-modules-and-nvfuser-are-now-available.md

 ### (Beta) Accelerating PyTorch Vision Models with Channels Last on CPU

 Memory formats have a significant impact on performance when running vision models, generally Channels Last is more favorable from a performance perspective due to better data locality.
 1.12 includes fundamental concepts of memory formats and demonstrates performance benefits using Channels Last on popular PyTorch vision models on Intel® Xeon® Scalable processors.
-- Enables Channels Last memory format support for the commonly used operators in CV domain on CPU, applicable for both inference and training.
+- Enables Channels Last memory format support for the commonly used operators in CV domain on CPU, applicable for both inference and training
-- Provides native level optimization on Channels Last kernels from ATen, applicable for both AVX2 and AVX512.
+- Provides native level optimization on Channels Last kernels from ATen, applicable for both AVX2 and AVX512
 - Delivers 1.3x to 1.8x inference performance gain over Channels First for TorchVision models on Intel® Xeon® Ice Lake (or newer) CPUs

 ### (Beta) Empowering PyTorch on Intel® Xeon® Scalable processors with Bfloat16

 Reduced precision numeric formats like bfloat16 improves PyTorch performance across multiple deep learning training workloads.
 PyTorch 1.12 includes the latest software enhancements on bfloat16 which applies to a broader scope of user scenarios and showcases even higher performance gains.
 The main improvements include:
-- 2x hardware compute throughput vs. float32 with the new bfloat16 native instruction VDPBF16PS, introduced on Intel® Xeon® Cooper Lake CPUs.
+- 2x hardware compute throughput vs. float32 with the new bfloat16 native instruction VDPBF16PS, introduced on Intel® Xeon® Cooper Lake CPUs
-- 1/2 memory footprint of float32, faster speed for memory bandwidth intensive operators.
+- 1/2 memory footprint of float32, faster speed for memory bandwidth intensive operators
-- 1.4x to 2.2x inference performance gain over float32 for TorchVision models on Intel® Xeon® Cooper Lake CPUs.
+- 1.4x to 2.2x inference performance gain over float32 for TorchVision models on Intel® Xeon® Cooper Lake (or newer) CPUs

 ### (Prototype) Introducing Accelerated PyTorch Training on Mac